EquiContact: A Hierarchical SE(3) Vision-to-Force Equivariant Policy for Spatially Generalizable Contact-rich Tasks: Introduction

-In our prior work \cite{seo2023contact}, we proposed an $\SE $-equivariant gain-scheduling policy using geometric impedance control (GIC) \cite{seo2023geometric, seo2024comparison} to solve peg-in-hole (PiH) problems.
-Relying on the insight that manipulation tasks can be synthesized as a set of pick-and-place tasks \cite{shridhar2022cliport}, we attempted to frame the PiH task as a \emph{compliant} pick-and-place task, where the final peg poses can be obtained from vision-based $\SE$-equivariant models such as the Diffusion-EDF (Diff-EDF) \cite{diff_edf}.
-Since both the high-level vision planner and the low-level learning variable impedance controller are equivariant, they can be seamlessly integrated to create a learning framework that achieves vision-to-force equivariance.
-Unfortunately, when performing experiments, we found that the end-effector placement accuracy produced by the Diff-EDF was insufficient for tight, high-precision insertion tasks.
-Specifically, the average placement error generated by our cameras and the Diff-EDF was around $5$–$15\mathrm{mm}$ in translation and $0^\circ$-$40^\circ$ in rotation.
-In contrast, our PiH task required sub-millimeter precision (details provided in Supplementary Material~\ref {S:Implementation}).
-The key takeaway from this naive combination was clear: high-level vision planners may understand the scene, but they cannot reliably handle precision- and contact-sensitive tasks.
-From this insight, we propose adding an intermediate layer between the high-level vision-based planner and the low-level compliant visuomotor policy, which can provide real-time visual feedback, as the Diff-EDF cannot presently operate in real time.
+In \cite{seo2023contact}, a $\SE$-equivariant gain-scheduling policy using geometric impedance control (GIC) \cite{seo2023geometric, seo2024comparison} was proposed to solve peg-in-hole (PiH) problems.
+Inspired by the view that many manipulation tasks can be framed as pick-and-place problems \cite{shridhar2022cliport}, we modeled PiH as a \emph{compliant} pick-and-place task, where final peg poses are provided by vision-based $\SE$-equivariant models such as Diffusion-EDF (Diff-EDF) \cite{diff_edf}.
+Since both the high-level planner and low-level variable impedance controller are equivariant, they can be combined to form a vision-to-force equivariant policy.
+However, in practice, Diff-EDF’s placement accuracy proved insufficient for precision tasks, which require sub-millimeter precision (details provided in Appendix~\ref{sec:diff_edf_error}.
+This revealed a key limitation: high-level vision planners may capture global structures but struggle with precision and contact-sensitive execution.
+Henceforth, we introduce an intermediate layer between the planner and the low-level controller, which provides real-time visual feedback to correct the residual errors of the high-level planner.